theodox/theodox.github.io/pelican/content/Boo_Who?.md

 Another hurdle for many Pythonistas, though one which does not matter in the the context of Unity games, is the lack of the Python standard library.
 About 70% of what you can do with the 'batteries included' in Python can, however, be replicated using the [dotnet Base Class Library](https://msdn.microsoft.com/en-us/library/hfa3fa08%28v=vs.110%29.aspx) if you're running Boo on a Windows box (on Linux or OSX the percentage is lower: Mono has its own base class library but it's not a complete replica of the one from Microsoft).
 For many tools tasks and projects, this is more than enough: you'll be able to read and write XML, to decrypt JSON, to talk to an http server and so on although the function names and APIs will vary.
 I have to admit I prefer the Python toolkit to the dotnet one, which reflects the same bureaucratic mindset that I dislike in C#'s design, but it's still a big, robust set of tools.
 You can also use anything that's available as a dotnet DLL.
 Almost anything advertised as a usable with C# will work with Boo.

-All That said, I'd definitely think twice before basing a commercial Unity project or a critical pipeline component on Boo.
+All that said, I'd definitely think twice before basing a commercial Unity project or a critical pipeline component on Boo.
 There does seem to be a small but measurable perfromance penalty compared to C# (the performance is, however, pretty much on par with that of UnityScript).
 More importantly, the Boo's biggest weakness is documentation: with a small community and (from now on) no docs on the Unity site, finding your way around in the language at first is pretty awkward.
 The [documentation](https://github.com/bamboo/boo/wiki) is a sporadic, volunteer effort with some glaring holes - it doesn't help that Google still sends you to the moribund Boo site on [codehaus](http://boo.codehaus.org/) instead of the current docs, which are in a [Github Wiki](https://github.com/bamboo/boo/wiki).
 The language is officially at version 0.9.4.9 and hasn't incremented in a long time: it's still getting commits from the original author and few other devs but it's a much smaller project than, say, IronPython.
 In short, it's a cool language that has not found it's audience yet, and unless it does it will remain a niche player.

 Still, it's pretty cool too.
 If, after those caveats, it still sounds interesting, you'll be relieved to know that Boo is not really 'going away': For the forseeable future, the language will still work in Unity, Boo, like C# and UnityScript, runs on [Mono](http://www.mono-project.com/), much as Java runs on the JVM.
 Unity doesn't distinguish between the source of Mono assemblies: you can still use Boo, and even more exotic dotnet languages such as F# (though not, alas, IronPython!) in Unity today.
 The only practical result of Unity's decision to sunset Boo support is the disappearance of the Boo documentation from the Unity website - which , to be honest was rarely adequate - and the lack of a 'create Boo script' menu item.
 Dropping a boo script into your assets folder, however still creates runnable code, and it should continue to do so for the forseeable future.